is-leeroy-jenkins/Sherpa/README.md

 ## Code

-- BudgetExecution uses CefSharp 106 for b and is built on NET 6
+- BudgetExecution uses CefSharp 106 for Baby Browser and is built on NET 6
 - BudgetExecution supports AnyCPU as well as x86/x64 specific builds
-- `Controls` (Controls\) - main UI layer and associated controls and related functionality
+- [Controls](https://github.com/KarmaScripter/BudgetExecution/tree/main/Controls) - main UI layer and associated controls and related functionality
-- `Enumerations` (Enumerations\) - various enumerations used for budgetary accounting
+- [Enumerations](https://github.com/KarmaScripter/BudgetExecution/tree/main/Enumerations) - various enumerations used for budgetary accounting
-- `Extensions` (Extensions\) - useful extension methods for budget analysis by type
+- [Extensions](https://github.com/KarmaScripter/BudgetExecution/tree/main/Extensions)- useful extension methods for budget analysis by type
-- `Clients` (Clients\) - other tools used and available
+- [Clients](https://github.com/KarmaScripter/BudgetExecution/tree/main/Clients) - other tools used and available
 - `bin` - Binaries are included in the `bin` folder due to the complex Baby setup required.
 Don't empty this folder.
 - `bin/storage` - HTML and JS required for downloads manager and custom error pages